mabogunje/cmdl-utilities/README.md

 ## Utilities

-1.  __Sickly__:
+### 1. Sickly

 A script for sending automated sick notices by email.
 Your emails can be customized by changing the defaut markdown template provided at sickly/templates/default.md or creating your own.

     Run ./sickly.py -h for more.

-2.  __Trashmail__:
+### 2. Trashmail

 A script for deleting/archiving old mail in you mailbox.
 You can specify how old the mail must be (in days), and what folder it should be archived to (Trash by default).
 You can also decide whether to delete the mail permanently or not.
 By default your mails are kept.

     Run ./trashmail.py -h for more.

+### 3. TitleCase

+A script for converting all nested file and subfolder names of a given directory into 'Title Case'.

+    Run ./titlecase.py -h for more

 ## License